Focus and Scope

 • Psychology & Inclusion: Research on educational psychology, character building, developmental psychology, and inclusive education practices for diverse learners.

-• Primary Education Specializations: Thematic learning, local content (Muatan Lokal), and guidance and counseling in Primary Schools / Madrasah Ibtidaiyah.
+• Primary Education Specializations: Thematic learning, local content, and guidance and counseling in Primary Schools / Madrasah Ibtidaiyah.

 • Performing Arts & Craft: Studies on the theory and practice of dance, music, drama, and traditional or modern crafts.